 - C++ 17

-- No pre-written code and/or libraries are allowed to be used for the competition.
+- No additional code and/or libraries can be used for the competition.
 You may only use what comes with Java, Python, VB.net, C and C++.

 - Both the Novice and Advanced teams will share a common pool of 20 - 30 problems.

 - Recommendation for Novice level is all students on a team with 1 year or less of coding classes and/or competitions in the languages used (not cumulative) at Code Quest.
 If there is a student with more than 1-year experience in the coding languages being used, that team should register as Advanced.
 The coach can make the determination at what level their team will compete at depending on what language(s) the team will use at the competition.
 For clarifications or questions please contact email@example.com.

 - Please refer to your site-specific page for Novice and Advanced levels.